Four killed in New Year London stabbings

 "It is heartbreaking that, at a time when so many of us are contemplating what lies ahead in 2018, four families are dealing with the grief of losing a loved one to senseless violence and the callous use of knives as lethal weapons."

 "We will work tirelessly in 2018 and beyond to stamp out this scourge.
-I want to be absolutely clear - if you use a knife the full force of the law will be brought down on you.
+I want to be absolutely clear - if you use a knife the full force of the law will be brought down on you," he added.

 RECOMMENDED FOR YOU